swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

         </tr>
       </tbody></table>
     </div>
-    <p><em>n 1986, I made an  extraordinary discovery in the field of the fast, which obliged me to revise my  sheltonian method.
+    <em>n 1986, I made an  extraordinary discovery in the field of the fast, which obliged me to revise my  sheltonian method.
 Here is by which chance I was brought to make this  discovery.
 A 37 year old man comes to fast under my supervision.
 He had taken  104 different tranquillizers to look after his nervous state, during the 14  previous years.
 As soon as a drug did not have any more  effect on him, the doctor prescribed another one to him.
 From there the incredible  number of different tranquillizers which he had swallowed.

 Wanting to look after himself without drugs of any kind, he fasted for 29  days without problems.